-With that decision made, the next thing to think about is whether you intend to pack your belongings yourself or have the professional movers do it all.
+With that decision made, the next thing to think about is whether you intend to pack your belongings yourself or have professional movers do it all.
 Note that if you intend to pack your belongings yourself, you might find it a lot harder, or impossible, to get a reasonable insurance premium for your valuable items.
 This was what we found at least.

 To get an accurate quote to decide if it might be cost effective to pack things yourself, you need to give the moving companies a good idea of the volume and types of things you are going to be moving.
-We found that Crown Relocations had this very useful online tool for getting an accurate quote.

 Here's the inventory of items we submitted to different international moving companies for a quote:

 So you can see we didn't take heaps of stuff, but it still cost us a reasonable amount of money to take our belongings with us - although less than to replace it, for sure.

 You'll note that we didn't take anything very big.
 The single biggest item was the queen mattress, as we sold our larger appliances, lounge suite etc.

 If you are planning on selling your stuff too and replacing it when you get to Australia, expect to be able to replace the types of things you can get at IKEA for less than what you might have paid for them in New Zealand if a) you don't mind shopping at IKEA - it's not for everyone, and b) you didn't get a bargain on your original stuff in the first place.

 NZ Vanlines Interview

 It’s now been 10 years since we moved to Australia, so we recently caught up with Matthew at NZ Vanlines to find out more about shipping household goods from NZ to Australia.